 Born in Great Falls, Montana, Rosemore was raised in New Orleans where he got his start producing shows for Cox Cable.
-He has appeared in dozens of films and TV shows including Guardians of the Galaxy Vol 2, True Detective, Triple 9, Queen Sugar and the James Gunn produced Brightburn.
-Rosemore also voices several characters in the hit video game Red Dead Redemption 2
+He has appeared in dozens of films and TV shows including Guardians of the Galaxy Vol 2, True Detective, Triple 9, Queen Sugar and Brightburn.
+Rosemore also voices several characters in the hit video game Red Dead Redemption 2.

 In 2006 he and writing partner C.L Taylor created Refugeefilms.Tv one of the first virtual networks streaming original content.
 Projects created by Rosemore's Out of Nowhere Films has been featured on Fox Television, ABC, NBC/Universal's DotComedy.com, and Columbia/Sony's Crackle.com.

 Also a drummer, Rosemore was a founding member of groundbreaking Hip-Hop bands Funk Family Kollective and Soul Remedy, and has toured Asia and Europe with Donald Harrison's Guardians of the Flame Mardi Gras Indians.
 His visual Art has been featured on Tumblr and in over a dozen feature film and TV shows.